Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Experimentation Details

-In the training setup, we employ the Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9 and a weight decay factor of $5 \times 10^{-4}$.
-The initial learning rate is set to 0.1 for CIFAR-10 and CIFAR-100~\cite{CIFAR} datasets, while 0.01 for Imagenette~\cite{Howard_Imagenette_2019}.
-All models undergo 100 epochs of training, with the learning rate reduced by a factor of 0.1 at the 80th and 90th epochs.
-The trade-off hyper-parameters $\lambda_1$ and $\lambda_2$ are set to 1.0 and 1.0.
-To maintain experimental fairness, all comparative methods undergo identical training strategy, involving the same number of epochs and the same optimizer.
-For Grad-CAM to quantify the spurious correlation bias, we use a pre-trained ResNet-18 model under simple training, introducing minimal additional training cost.
-The experiments were conducted on a single NVIDIA Tesla A100.
+For the CIFAR-10 and CIFAR-100~\cite{CIFAR} datasets, we employ the Stochastic Gradient Descent (SGD) optimizer with a momentum of 0.9 and a weight decay factor of $5 \times 10^{-4}$.
+The initial learning rate is set to 0.1, and models undergo 100 epochs of training with the learning rate reduced by a factor of 0.1 at the 80th and 90th epochs.

-For adversarial training, we create adversarial examples through a 10-iteration attack where the maximum $\ell_\infty$-norm of the adversarial perturbation is limited to $\epsilon = 8/255$, using a step size of $\alpha = 2/255$.
-To ensure the reliability of our experiments, we align the inverse adversarial example generation process with UIAT settings~\cite{UIAT}, employing the same loss function and same perturbation constrained by $\epsilon = 4/255$.
+For adversarial training on these datasets, we create adversarial examples through a 10-iteration attack where the maximum $\ell_\infty$-norm of the adversarial perturbation is limited to $\epsilon = 8/255$, using a step size of $\alpha = 2/255$.
+To ensure reliability and fairness, we align the inverse adversarial example generation process with the UIAT settings~\cite{UIAT}, employing the same loss function and perturbation constrained by $\epsilon = 4/255$.